5. Visualization

 • Atoms (checkbox): Enable or disable rendering of atoms.

 • Color: Select the per-atom property used for coloring.
 Options include type, element (if detected), mol, q (charge), diameter, id, mass, x/y/z (coordinates), as well as atom-style variables (v_<name>), per-atom compute results (c_<name> or c_<name>[col]), and per-atom fix results (f_<name> or f_<name>[col]).
 The contents of the list depends on which are available in the current simulation state.
+When selecting type or element the colors are fixed and can be only changed manually for dump_image output in the input using dump_modify acolor or dump_modify element, respectively.
+Otherwise, the colors are determined by the colormap selection described below.

 • Min / Max: Set the range of the colormap.
 Use auto to have LAMMPS determine the range automatically or specify an explicit numeric value.